fedhere/PUS2020_FBianco/HW2/README.md

 You are encouraged to work in groups!!
 I advise you look for partners to work with on slack.
 If you need help finding a partner let me know.

+Follow instructions in the [skeleton notebook](https://github.com/fedhere/PUS2020_FBianco/blob/master/HW2/PhillyParks_instructions.ipynb)

+You can open the notebook or create a new notebook and copy the content of the cells where needed.

 Return the assignment by saving it to your github repository

 <img src="https://github.com/fedhere/PUS2020_FBianco/blob/master/HW2/Screen%20Shot%202020-09-09%20at%2011.16.24%20PM.png"  width="500">